Space/time-efficient RDF stores based on circular suffix sorting: Introduction

 Since the advent of the World Wide Web a few decades ago, the volume of publicly available data has been increasing at a fast pace and has become an invaluable repository of information at global scale, scattered along a large number of repositories from several sources.
 Since it was originally designed for direct human use, most of such information is stored in the form of unstructured Web pages and hyperlinks between them, which limits our ability to automatically access and process it.
 The Web of Data is an effort to provide a formal structure on the data, so that it can be published and processed in automatic form.
 The Web of Data builds on top of the concepts of the Semantic Web~\cite{Berners2001}.

 The Resource Description Framework (RDF)~\cite{RDFw3crecomendation,RDFw3crecomendation2} is a W3C recommendation designed to publish and share information in the Web of Data.
 It is based on a simple labeled-graph-like conceptual structure, but it does not enforce a specific storage format.
 This graph is usually regarded, for most practical purposes, as a collection of triples, or 3-tuples (source, label, target), that represent the edges in the graph.
 Going further in the standardization effort, a specific query language called SPARQL has been defined~\cite{SPARQL:2008} to query RDF collections.
-SPARQL is based on the concept of triple-pattern, a tuple that may contain some unbound elements and that is matched against all the triples in the RDF dataset.
+SPARQL is based on the concept of triple pattern, a tuple that may contain some unbound elements and that is matched against all the triples in the RDF dataset.
 Building on this basic selection query, SPARQL enables matching of more complex subgraphs by means of joins, which connect triples that share some component.

 The ability of RDF to provide a simple format to publish information has led to its rise in popularity in recent years.
 The lack of an enforced physical representation format has also led to the emergence of many different solutions to efficiently store the RDF data.
 These solutions, generally called RDF stores or triple stores, aim at providing efficient storage and querying of the RDF dataset.
-Some RDF stores rely on adapting previous ideas, for instance relational databases~\cite{Sakr:2010}.
-Others build specific techniques to represent RDF, such as HEXASTORE~\cite{Weiss:2008}, RDF-3X~\cite{Neumann:2010}, BITMAT~\cite{Atre:2010}, MonetDB~\cite{MONET}, WaterFowl~\cite{Cureetal.ESWC:2014}, or HDT~\cite{FernaNdez:2013:HDT}.
+Some RDF stores rely on adapting existing ideas from relational or graph databases~\cite{Sakr:2010}.
+Tools such as Virtuoso~\cite{virtuoso} and Blazegraph~\cite{Blazegraph}, work as fully-functional RDF stores and provide a wide range of query capabilities.
+Other solutions are based on custom techniques devised specifically for RDF or adapted from other areas.
+Some examples of these tools include RDF-3X~\cite{Neumann:2010}, Tentris~\cite{tentris}, BITMAT~\cite{Atre:2010}, HEXASTORE~\cite{Weiss:2008}, WaterFowl~\cite{Cureetal.ESWC:2014}, or HDT~\cite{FernaNdez:2013:HDT}.